-I recently found an article that categorizes you based on your income.
+I recently found an article that categorises you based on your income.
 According to this, I form part of the middle-class.
-I decided to investigate what the middle class South Africans are spending their money on.
-Then to compare my budget over the last 3 months to each item, to identify areas where I am over- and under-spending.
+I decided to investigate what the middle class South African’s household budget looks like.
+Then to compare my budget over the last 3 months to each item.
+This will help me identify areas where I am over- and under-spending.

 Budget for transport

-The biggest expense for the South African middle class is transport at 13.6% of their income.
-On average, we spend R4 000 per month on fuel (thank you insane fuel prices) and R100 on maintenance.
-Granted, we had to service our cars in January (R9 000) and we had to overhaul one of the car’s turbo in June (R14 300) which drove up the yearly average significantly.
+The biggest expense in the South African middle class household budget is transport, at 13.6% of their income.
+On average, we spend R4 000 per month on fuel (thank you insane fuel prices) and R1 000 on maintenance.
+Granted, we had to service both our cars in January (R9 000) and we had to overhaul one of the car’s turbo in June (R14 300) which drove up the yearly average significantly.
 On the flip side however, the first car is paid off and we bought the second car cash.
 As a result, we have no monthly premiums.

 For interest’s sake, the rich spend 30.1% of their salary on transport and fuel.
 Let me put that into perspective for you.
 The minimum income that classifies you as rich, is R2.36 million.
 So, the wealthy in South Africa spend R710 000 per year on transport.
 Let that sink in.
-Vehicles are the way South Africans show that they are wealthy.
+This just goes to show that vehicles are the way South Africans show that they are wealthy.

 Budget for insurance